Break Records trivia themed image for bar quiz night

 Adding Visual and Audio Elements

-Incorporate multimedia into 25% of your questions [3][5].
-Studies show this boosts engagement by 50% while increasing time spent at the event.
-Here’s how to use different media effectively:
+Incorporate multimedia into a portion of your questions to boost engagement and keep people at the event longer.
+Here's how to use different media effectively:

 Media Type Time Limit Best Practices